 Through team learning and our honor-based exam system, we also foster integrity and professionalism in all our future physicians and researchers.

 To support our faculty and students, we are continually developing extraordinary teaching space equipped with state-of-the-art technology.
-Over the past three years, we have invested $15 million in classrooms, labs, and other facilities throughout our campus—innovations that enable Mount Sinai to create a curriculum that can serve as a model for medical education reform.
+Over the past three years, we have invested $15 million in classrooms, labs, and other facilities throughout our campus—innovations that enable Icahn School of Medicine to create a curriculum that can serve as a model for medical education reform.

 The programs and advances you will read about represent a bold departure from the traditional medical school model.
-They reflect Mount Sinai’s long-standing commitment to enrich the medical field with humanistic, scholarly physicians who are self-directed, lifelong learners.
+They reflect the School's long-standing commitment to enrich the medical field with humanistic, scholarly physicians who are self-directed, lifelong learners.
 Nothing could be more important to the future of medicine.

 David Muller, MD